Creating a Stellar Business Blog

 Create a Schedule – And Stick to It

-You don’t have to post every day, but often you post, you should create a consistent schedule, so your audience knows when to expect new content.
+You don’t have to post every day, but when you post, you should create a consistent schedule so your audience knows when to expect new content.
 WordPress makes it easy to schedule posts ahead of time so that you can batch your content.

 Include a Call to Action

 All your blog posts should have a call to action to encourage your readers to continue to engage with you.
-If you’ve been around a while, you’ll notice most of our posts inspire you to get in touch with us here at SEO Inc. to learn more about how we can help you grow your business.
+If you’ve been around a while, you’ll notice most of our posts inspire you to contact us here at SEO Inc. to learn more about how we can help you grow your business.
 That’s our call to action, and we certainly hope you’ll use it!